-For this approximation example, the neural network is composed by:
+For this approximation example, the neural network is composed of:

 The scaling layer transforms the original inputs to normalized values.
-Here the mean and standard deviation scaling method is set so that the input values have mean 0 and standard deviation 1.
+Here the mean and standard deviation scaling method is set so that the input values have a mean of 0 and a standard deviation of 1.

 Here two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.
 The first layer has 5 inputs and 3 neurons.
 The second layer has 3 inputs and 1 neuron.